jake-warburton/rentalcars-search/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Choices

+I've chosen to use Next.js as I am very comfortable with it, it provides server-side rendering (not useful for this test, but if I was to expand it into a full website it would be), and it comes with Webpack and CSS-in-JS which will solve the problem of what to use to bundle the app and what styling method to use.
+I prefer Next.js' folder and page structure over the less opinionated "Create-React-App", as it is more reminiscent of typical website folder structure which I'm used to.
+I like to use CSS-in-JS for small apps because you can keep it lightweight by not including large styling libraries like [bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) or [Chakra.ui](https://chakra-ui.com/) which I would usually use on large projects.

+Jest
+Typescript